-Gerhard S. (“Sol”) Mundinger, M.D., is a fellowship-trained plastic surgeon with additional training in pediatric and adult craniofacial surgery.
+Gerhard S. (“Sol”) Mundinger, M.D., is a board-certified plastic surgeon with additional training in pediatric and adult craniofacial surgery.

 Dr. Sol Mundinger is a member of the Cleft and Craniofacial Team at Children’s Hospital of New Orleans.
 He is an Assistant Professor of Plastic and Reconstructive Surgery at Louisiana State University and at Children’s Hospital in New Orleans, Louisiana.
 He is also an Attending Surgeon at University Medical Center and Touro Hospital in New Orleans.